The Minimum Wage

 - Some Employers may offer you ‘time off in lieu’ instead of pay for overtime.

 - Overtime worked may or may not be taken into account when calculating holiday pay (see our Working Time Regulations Guide for more information) or paid maternity, paternity or adoption leave – it will depend whether overtime is specified in your contract of employment.
+However, see our 2014 article about calculating holiday pay including overtime here as things are changing.

 - You only need to work overtime if your contact includes it and you should not work more than 48 hours per week (see Working Time Regulations Guide).